cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerAbstract.rst

 cloudletSubmit
 ^^^^^^^^^^^^^^

-.. java:method:: @Override public final double cloudletSubmit(Cloudlet cl, double fileTransferTime)
+.. java:method:: @Override public final double cloudletSubmit(Cloudlet cloudlet, double fileTransferTime)
    :outertype: CloudletSchedulerAbstract

 cloudletSubmitInternal
 ^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected double cloudletSubmitInternal(CloudletExecution ce, double fileTransferTime)
+.. java:method:: protected double cloudletSubmitInternal(CloudletExecution cle, double fileTransferTime)
    :outertype: CloudletSchedulerAbstract

    Receives the execution information of a Cloudlet to be executed in the VM managed by this scheduler.

-   :param ce: the submitted cloudlet
+   :param cle: the submitted cloudlet
    :param fileTransferTime: time required to move the required files from the SAN to the VM
    :return: expected finish time of this cloudlet (considering the time to transfer required files from the Datacenter to the Vm), or 0 if it is in a waiting queue